MarcSkovMadsen/awesome-streamlit/AWESOMESTREAMLIT.md

 Streamlit provides **self service data science**.

-This is **very appealing to data scientists** as they develop an application in the way they find simple and appealing.
+And it's **very appealing to data scientists** as they can develop an application in the way they find simple, productive and joyfull

 - Text as MarkDown
 - Code in Python
 - Visualisations in your favourite visualization packages like Matplotlib, Vega and Plotly.
-- No HTML and No Javascript is needed.
+- No HTML and No Javascript is required.

+We believe that the **Jupyter Notebook is the cell phone** and **Streamlit is the Iphone**.

 #### Disclaimer